puppetlabs/bolt/pre-docs/writing_tasks.md

 The following features are defined by default:

--   `puppet-agent`: present if the target has the puppet agent package installed
+-   `puppet-agent`: present if the target has the puppet agent package installed.
+This is automatically added to hosts with name `localhost`.
 -   `shell`: present if the target has a posix shell
 -   `powershell`: present if the target has powershell